M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Introduction

-Despite this progress, a critical gap remains in how agent individuality are modeled in multi-robot HRI scenario.
-Existing works in multi-robot HRI treat agents as functionally interchangeable, overlooking personality and interaction history, yet in shared social environments, socially appropriate behavior is inherently personal.
-A robot that maintains a consistent personality and remembers user preferences provides a markedly different experience than one that treats each interaction independently, and this distinction becomes even more critical in multi-robot HRI settings, where individuality determines whether the system is perceived as distinct social agents or identical machines acting in parallel.
-Furthermore, introducing such heterogeneity makes coordination more challenging: deciding which robot should respond can no longer rely on simple turn-taking rules, but must instead account for differences in identity to ensure coherent group behavior.
+Despite this progress, a critical gap remains in how agent individual identity is modeled and maintained in multi-robot HRI.
+Existing multi-robot HRI works treat robots as functionally interchangeable, overlooking differences in personality and interaction history, even though appropriate behavior in shared social settings depends on the individual.
+A robot that maintains a consistent personality and remembers user preferences creates a different experience from one that treats every interaction as new, especially in multi-robot settings where individuality helps users perceive the robots as distinct social agents rather than identical machines operating side by side.
+Introducing agent individuality also changes the coordination problem.
+Determining which robot should respond can no longer rely only on generic turn-taking rules; participation must be selected according to the interaction context and the characteristics of each agent.
 To address this gap, we investigate three research questions: